jussiry/edide/readme.md

-This will become the repository that allows creating your own :editor servers.
+This repository will include code for creating your own :editor servers.
-For now you can use :editor at http://jussir.net
+For now :editor is only available at http://jussir.net

-For now this repository can be used for posting issues.
-You can use issue tracker also for more general discussion, since other forums don't exist yet.
+Main purpose for this repository now is issue tracker.
+Feel free to use it also for general discussion, since other forums don't exist.

+Docs to be added.
+See: http://jussir.net/#/edit/tutorials